Education in Australia: Mixed-sex and single-sex education

-The majority of single-sex schools in Australia are non-government schools, heavily weighted towards independent schools, some of which are Catholic independent schools.
+The majority of single-sex schools in Australia are non-government schools, heavily weighted towards private schools, some of which are Catholic private schools.
 Some Catholic systemic schools are also single-sex schools; however, like government schools, the overwhelming majority are co-educational schools.

 Day and boarding schools

 In Australia, both government and non-government schools operate day and boarding schools.
 As of 2019, of the 10,584 registered schools operating in Australia, approximately 250 schools (or less than 2.5 per cent) were boarding schools.
-Boarding schools can provide a valuable platform for students to achieve their potential academically along with providing support and guidance with their psychological, social, emotional and spiritual development.
 Some Australian schools offer gender-specific (boys' [approximately 21 per cent] or girls' [approximately 28 per cent]) and co-educational boarding schools (51 per cent); with multi-modal options, such as full-time boarding and part-time boarding (for example, going home on the weekends) offered by some schools.
 Some specialist education schools, such as The Australian Ballet School, offer boarding facilities.
 The largest peak body for boarding schools in Australia, the Australian Boarding Schools Association, claimed that, in 2017, there were 22,815 students in boarding schools covered by the association, an increase from 19,870 in 2014.